Shanay-Mehta/Anomaly-Benchmarking/README.md

-# Can Tree Based Approaches Surpass Deep Learning in Anomaly Detection?
-A Benchmarking Study
+# A Benchmarking Study in Anomaly Detection: Deep Learning is not all we need

 Detection of anomalous situations for complex mission-critical systems holds paramount importance when their service continuity needs to be ensured.
 A major challenge in detecting anomalies from the operational data arises due to the imbalanced class distribution problem since the anomalies are supposed to be rare events.
 This paper evaluates a diverse array of machine learning-based anomaly detection algorithms through a comprehensive benchmark study.